Scottie35/PikaJS-Sortable/README.md

 When you're done, simply save the new position of the re-arranged elements however you wish using your own code, and then call `.removeSortable` to remove the sortability.

-For a demo, download the whole shebang and load `pika-sortable.html` in your browser.
+For a demo, [Go Here](https://pikajs.com/) OR download the whole shebang and load `pika-sortable.html` in your browser.
 And don't forget to also grab [pika-min.js](https://github.com/Scottie35/PikaJS)!!

 ### .sortable